hsf-training/hsf-training-ml-gpu-webpage/_episodes/01-introduction.md

 The matrix operations that GPus are optimised for are exactly what happens in the training step for building a deep learning model.
 In a neural network, the process of multiplying input data by weights can be formulated as a matrix operation and as your network grows to include 10s of millions of parameters it also becomes a pretty big one.
 Having many cores available to perform this matrix multiplication in parallel means that the GPU can quickly outperform a CPU in this case.

+However, if you're *not* using a neural network as your machine learning model you may find that a GPU doesn't improve the computation time.
+It's the large matrix multiplications required for neural networks that really make GPUs useful.
+Likewise if you are using a neural network but its very small then again a GPU will not be any faster than a CPU - in fact it might even be slower.

 {% include links.md %}